netervati/pseudo-rest-api/docs/introduction.md

 - To deploy a _"production-ready"_ open-source project.
 While I have previously worked on personal open-source projects, only [Space Distortion](https://netervati.itch.io/space-distortion) was released as production-ready.
 Since 2022, I have been eager to start another project, and PseudoRESTAPI presented the perfect opportunity for me to do so.

 That is the brief history of this project.
-To get started with PseudoRESTAPI, please read this guide.
+To get started with PseudoRESTAPI, please continue here.